 No company worth doing business with will ever request your credit card in an email, but scammers often do.
 Oftentimes, they do so by posing as more legitimate and familiar sources like the IRS, Apple, or Paypal.
 Even when an email looks like it comes from a source you trust, check the email address it comes from and avoid clicking directly on any links provided in the email.
 By doing a search on the link included in the email, you can both check its legitimacy and check to see if there might be any discounts available for the offer if it is legitimate.

-5) Keep an eye on your account.
+Keep a close eye on your account

 Aiming for prevention is always best, but when that doesn't work, catching the issue fast makes solving the problem easier.
 In the event of unauthorized transactions or discrepancies in your account, careful monitoring of your account will help if you need to flag suspicious activity to your bank or credit union.

 While most people think of this time of year as prime time to shop for friends and family (and maybe yourself, too!), fraudsters, hackers, scammers, and identity thieves see the festive season as a prime opportunity to trick people into revealing personal information.

 Here are three common holiday scams to keep an eye out for.

 Holiday eCards: Fake notifications for eCards are a common and often successful means by which scammers trick you into letting down your defenses.
 The general rule of thumb for ensuring the safety of a holiday eCard is if you don’t know the sender, then stay away.
 Keep an eye out for spelling mistakes and if the email includes an attachment do not, we repeat, do not, download it.
 Any reputable eCard company will never send an attachment for you to download.